 Fair-trade an economic review that ensures producers in developing countries receive fair value for their work and produce.

-Ethical labor and production conditions the conditions of employment and environment in which fashion laborers work.
+Ethical labor and production conditions the conditions of employment and environment in which fashion workers work.
 They should be fairly paid, physically protected and socially taken care of.

 Sustainable packaging any type of packaging that is recycled, reused and compostable.
 This includes everything from paper, plastics and cardboard to glue, colors and stickers.